The Sleep Clinic at John Hopkins All Children’s Hospital diagnoses and treats a wide range of sleep disorders in infants to young adults.

-During the first clinic visit, the patient and family will meet with the sleep physician or nurse practitioner where a thorough history and physical examination is performed.
+During the first clinic visit, the patient and family will meet with the sleep physician where a thorough history and physical examination is performed.
 If available, all previous sleep evaluation records should be brought to the initial appointment for the care team to review.
 Our specialists will discuss a possible diagnosis, recommended testing and potential treatment options.
 Help prepare for the initial appointment by completing paperwork in advance.

 Conditions We Treat